 Finding this helpful?
 Pin it!

-Final Thoughts on Dealing with Entitled Teens
+Final Thoughts on How to Deal with An Entitled Teeanger

 Entitlement can be a tough attitude to turn around.
 Until their brains develop more fully (sometime in their twenties). expect to continue battling entitlement.
 Nevertheless, try to be patient your teenager.